Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A number of arrondissements in Paris are largely fine, but the occasional street or block or two should be avoided at night, or precautions taken.

 Take the 20th, a mixed bag, with village-like corners mixed in with social housing and plenty of ethnic diversity.
-You’ll have good reasons to come here: the Père Lachaise Cemetery, and street art in Belleville, also highly diverse (but slowly gentrifying).
+You’ll have good reasons to come here: the Père Lachaise Cemetery, and street art in Belleville, also highly diverse (and slowly gentrifying).

 Yet some travel guides and a number of visitors say it is one of the more dangerous districts in Paris.
 I have only visited Belleville during the day, and it's anything but dangerous, filled with ethnic eateries and lots of offbeat places.